aaxxiiss/hike-logger/task-list.md

 - [] get data from DB
 - [] send data as JSON
 - [] add ports for development environment (and fallback to localhost)
+- [] on local host, serve static files of public folder on port (XXXX)

 #### Other